 What Is Groove?
 Why Bass Players Own It

-Groove is the physical reaction people have when music is doing its job — the involuntary want-to-move, the "lost in the zone" feeling on a dance floor.
-Making that happen is the bass player's prime directive, not a bonus on top of playing the right notes.
-In this post we'll look at what groove actually is, why Western pop music lives on beats two and four, and the counting exercise that lets you internalize the two-and-four pocket before you ever pick up the bass.
+Groove is the physical reaction people have to music, the thing that gets somebody moving before they have thought about a single note.
+Making that happen is the bass player's prime directive.
+In this post we will look at what groove actually is, why Western pop music lives on beats two and four, and the counting exercise that lets you internalize the two-and-four pocket before you ever pick up the bass.

 Groove is a physical reaction to music

 The technical description I'd give to groove is a physical reaction to music.
-It's the feeling a person has when they're dancing — lost and gone in that zone.
-Everybody knows what that is.
-That feeling at that moment is groove.
+It is the want to dance, the feeling a person has when they are dancing, when they are lost and gone in that zone.
+Everybody knows what that is, and that feeling at that moment is groove.

-As players, our job is to recreate that feeling within ourselves so that when people listen to us play, they go to that place.
-People generally feel music before they listen to it.
-If what you're doing doesn't feel like something, the rest of the note choices don't get a chance to matter.
+As players, our job is to recreate that feeling within ourselves so that when people listen to us play they go to that place.
+People generally feel music before they listen to it, and if what you are doing does not feel like something, the notes are not going to save it.

 Why it's the bass player's job

 Groove is the single most important thing we do as bass players.
 It makes or breaks it.
-Everybody's worth as a bass player ultimately comes down to their ability to make the music feel good.
+Everybody's worth as a bass player will ultimately come down to their ability to make the music feel good.
 That is our prime directive.
 That is our main job.
-Everything else is secondary.
+Everything else is secondary, and I mean everything!

-That's not a mindset thing — it's a practical one.
-People are going to want to play with you, or not want to play with you, because of the way you make the music feel.
-Nail that, and the rest of the conversation opens up.
+There is a practical side to it too.
+People are either going to want to play with you or not want to play with you because of the way you make the music feel, so giving this special attention is a good idea.

-Here's the technical heart of it.
-In 4/4 time, the rhythmic and harmonic strong beats are on beats one and three.
-That part is the same everywhere.
-But in American — Western — popular music, beats one and three are not felt stronger.
+Now for some of the technical aspects of groove.
+In 4/4 time, the rhythmic and harmonic strong beats are on beats one and three, and that part is the same everywhere.
+In American, or Western, popular music, though, one and three are not felt stronger.
 Two and four are felt stronger.

-In European classical music, one and three are felt stronger, which is why classical music feels the way it does: one two three four.
-In Western pop music, two and four carry the feel: one two three four.
-That's where the snare hits.
-That's where everybody dances.
+In European classical music, one and three are felt stronger, which is why classical music feels the way it does, one two three four.
+In Western pop music, two and four carry the feel, one two three four.
+Two is where you hear that snare drum, and that is where everybody dances.

-So in our own feeling of the music — and in our bass playing — we have to accentuate two and four.
-I call this the two-and-four pocket.
-Pocket is musician slang for understanding what the groove strong beats are and hitting them right.
-If you're in the pocket, you're doing it right.
+In our own feeling of the music, and in our bass playing too, we've got to feel and accentuate what I call the two-and-four pocket.
+Pocket is musician slang for understanding what the groove strong beats are and doing them right.
+If you are in the pocket, you are doing it right.

-The mental image I use: feel those twos and fours like you're playing drums and hitting that snare with both hands, with a baseball bat, as hard as you can.
-That's the level of intent that has to be behind beats two and four for the music to dance.
+The mental image I use is playing drums and hitting that snare with both hands, with a baseball bat, as hard as I possibly can.
+That is the level of intent that has to be behind beats two and four for the music to dance!

-How to internalize it: count with your voice first
+How to internalize it with your voice first

-You cannot put groove through the bass if it's not inside you yet.
-The fastest way in is your voice, because your voice is an instrument you don't have to think about how to operate — you just use it.
-That lets you put all your attention on the feel.
+You cannot put groove through the bass if it is not inside you yet.
+The fastest way in is your voice, because the voice in this context is another instrument, and it is a good one to use because you do not have to think about how it works, you just use it.
+That lets you put all of your attention on the feel.

 4. Once you've got the two-and-four feel locked in with your voice, transfer it to the bass.
 Play a simple line and keep feeling those twos and fours underneath it, the same way you were counting.